Marissa

 How to Pronounce Marissa

 Our model has identified 4 different pronunciations for the name Marissa.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 73.9% confident that Marissa is pronounced as muh-RIH-suh.
-The next most likely pronunciation is mer-IH-suh, at 13.0% confidence.
+Our model is 73.9% confident that Marissa is pronounced as muh-RIH-suh, which has 3 syllables.
+The next most likely pronunciation is mer-IH-suh, at 13.0% confidence, with 3 syllables.

 Possible Additional Pronunciations